The Cubital Fossa

-- Lateral border – The medial border of the brachioradialis muscle.
+- Lateral border – medial border of the brachioradialis muscle.

-- Medial border– The lateral border of the pronator teres muscle.
+- Medial border – lateral border of the pronator teres muscle.

-- Superior border – An imaginary line between the epicondyles of the humerus.
+- Superior border – hypothetical line between the epicondyles of the humerus.

 The floor of the cubital fossa is formed proximally by the brachialis, and distally by the supinator muscle.
 The roof consists of skin and fascia, and is reinforced by the bicipital aponeurosis.
 Within the roof runs the median cubital vein, which can be accessed for venepuncture (see clinical relevance below).

 The contents of the cubital fossa include vessels, nerves and the biceps tendon (lateral to medial):

 - Radial nerve – This is not always strictly considered part of the cubital fossa, but is in the vicinity, passing underneath the brachioradialis muscle.
 As is does so, the radial nerve divides into its deep and superficial branches.